 There are very few things that are as irritating and disheartening as a bad night’s sleep.
 While you sleep, your body is able to refresh and restore itself to prepare for the day ahead.
-Your mind and muscles are able to relax, and you body will be ready to perform tasks to your fullest potential.
-When your sleep is disturbed, even in the slightest, it can drastically alter how your body performs and reacts.
+Your mind and muscles are able to relax, and your body will be ready to perform anything to your fullest potential.
+When your sleep is disturbed, even in the slightest, it can drastically alter how your body feels and acts.
 Sleep apnea is no easy condition to live with, and Dr. Stephanie Santos and Dr. Vinita Folck are focused on making sure our patients are taken care of in many different areas.
 Beyond giving people a beautiful smile, they can also help those struggling with sleep apnea overcome the disorder using a solution custom-made for them.

-Another mouthguard that may be recommended is the Silent Nite sl.
-Just like the TAP, the Silent Nite works by positioning your jaw forward, allowing for air to flow easily.
-For this mouthguard, however, certain registrations must be taken so ensure optimum results.
-Your bite registration is taken into account, making your Silent Nite sl to be custom made to fit your own unique bite.
-An affordable and non-invasive mouthguard, you are sure to sleep well.
+Another appliance that may be recommended is the Silent Nite® SL.
+Just like the TAP®, the Silent Nite® SL works by positioning your jaw forward, allowing for air to flow easily.
+For this appliance, however, certain registrations must be taken to ensure optimum results.
+A patient’s bite registration is taken into account, ensuring that their Silent Nite® SL is custom-made to fit their own unique bite.

-The EMA, Elastic Mandibular Advancement, also helps with OSA and is non-invasive.
-Like the previously mentioned mouthguards, EMA positions the jaw forward for better airflow, but it also opens your bite.
-It is designed for optimum patient comfort, as it comes with five different strap lengths and four elastic tension options.
-The EMA is made for patients that have a full or partial set of natural teeth.
+The EMA®, or Elastic Mandibular Advancement, also helps with OSA and is very non-invasive.
+Like the previously mentioned appliances, EMA® positions the jaw forward for better airflow, but it also opens the bite.
+It is designed for optimal patient comfort, as it comes with five different strap lengths and four elastic tension options.
+The EMA® can work for patients that have a full or partial set of teeth.

-There’s no reason for you to suffer with your sleep apnea.
-Dr. Santos and Dr. Folck are able to give you the sleep you’ve been wanting at our Virginia Beach dental practice.
-Call us today and make your appointment to a restful night.
+There’s no reason for you to struggle with sleep apnea anymore.
+Dr. Santos and Dr. Folck can help you get the sleep you’ve been wanting at our Virginia Beach dental practice.
+Call us today and make your appointment to start enjoying restful nights again.